docQodly/docs/docs/studio/roles/permissionsOverview.md

 - **Enabled**: Displays all permissions defined for resources, including those inherited from other privileges.

 - **Disabled**: Hides inherited permissions defined for resources.
 If a resource's permissions are entirely inherited and no explicit permissions are defined in the current privilege, the entire resource row will be hidden.
-If an explicit permission exists (e.g., Describe) for a resource, only the inherited permissions (e.g., Create) are unchecked while the resource row remains visible.
+If an explicit permission exists (e.g., Execute) for a resource, only the inherited permissions (e.g., Create) are unchecked while the resource row remains visible.

 ## Overrides